 Professor Riaz’s areas of expertise include strategic management, organizational theory, and international business.
 His research interests include organizational change, institutional maintenance and change, business and society.

-- Maureen Scully, Associate Dean of Graduate Programs and Associate Professor of Management
+- Maureen Scully, PhD Program Director and Associate Professor of Management

 Professor Scully’s areas of research expertise include organizational change efforts, grassroots employee initiatives, beliefs about inequality and meritocracy, dimensions of diversity at work, labor and management joint efforts.
 Her research interests include how Americans make sense of inequality in the workplace, new discourses to address and remedy inequality, and forms of voice at work.

 - Mary C. Still, Assistant Professor of Marketing and Management

 Professor Still studies social and organizational change, and in particular how social networks foster and impede the emergence of new institutions.
 Her research focuses on elite U.S. companies and their adoption of disparate practices such as the Internet and work/family programs.
 She is especially interested in innovative methods for collecting network data, in particular from the Internet, and toward that end has built a database of more than 8,000 Fortune 100 managers and their career histories using online sources.